 You’ve probably heard of the Hollywood stars and their overnight success.
 It can be hard not to feel a little jealous of that, but it usually doesn’t happen that way with God.
 He’s way more concerned with our heart and our motives over if we make a name for ourselves overnight or not.

 “All a person’s ways seem pure to them, but motives are weighed by the Lord.”

 -Proverbs 16:2 (NIV)

-Have you ever had the wrong motives about something?
-We ask God for this new promotion at work because we say we want to be in a better position to reach more people, when really we just want the new position title that would socially set us apart.
+Have you ever had the wrong motives for something?
+We ask God for this new promotion at work because we say we want to be in a better position to reach more people when really we just want the new position title that would socially set us apart.
 We beg God to have our start-up business work because we just want to help people, but secretly deep down we just want to prove to all those people who doubted us that “yeah, I did become somebody.”

 Do we think we’re fooling God?
 Sometimes dreams take a long time because we so often need to “fine tune” our dreams…and our hearts.
 It’s not wrong to pray for a job promotion or blessings on the next endeavor, but maybe you need to stop and really think about the motives behind them.
 It may help you see that a dream you have is being led for all the wrong reasons.
 It may help you let go of some toxic thoughts you’ve held on to.

 Sometimes the dreams you have for yourself are not the ones that God has for you.
 This may mean that some things you’ve hoped for will never happen.
 This may mean that your life will look drastically different than what you planned.
 This may mean that you have to let go of some dreams you’ve held tightly on for years and let God fulfill His dreams in your life.

 “In their hearts humans plan their course, but the LORD establishes their steps.”